 Researchers are unclear on the exact causes of potato elephant hide disorder, but they believe it happens when potato tubers grow irregularly.
 Sometimes part of the surface of the potato will expand faster or slower than another part, causing potato tuber cracking on the surface.
 This cracking isn’t serious, but it can give potatoes a scaly appearance.

 Although these potatoes look ugly, they’re perfectly safe to eat because the cause isn’t pathogenic.
 Many environmental problems are suspect, but the exact cause isn’t yet known.
-Current suspects include excessive fertilizer salts or decaying matter, high temperatures, excessive soil moisture and uncoordinated growth due to genetic factors.
+Current suspects include excessive fertilizer salts or decaying matter, high temperatures, excessive soil moisture, and uncoordinated growth due to genetic factors.

 Managing Potato Elephant Hide

 Once your potatoes have developed elephant hide, they can’t be cured, but unless they’re intended for market use, it won’t affect their edibility.
 You can prevent future crops from suffering the same fate by carefully monitoring their growing environment.
 When amending your potato bed with fertilizer or compost, make sure to do it well in advance of the growing season to allow everything to fully break down.
 It’s also a good idea to resist the urge to fertilize without a soil test.
-Over-fertilization can lead to excessive salts in the soil that can burn fragile potato skins, as well as rapid, uncontrolled growth.
+Overfertilization can lead to excessive salts in the soil that can burn fragile potato skins, as well as rapid, uncontrolled growth.

 High temperatures and excessive soil moisture can stress tubers significantly.
 It’s already known that high soil temperatures slow the growth of tubers and cause potato skins to thicken, so it’s reasonable to think these stressors may cause additional problems.
-Shade your potatoes when the heat is serious and provide them with about four inches of organic mulch to help cool soil and even out soil moisture.
+Shade your potatoes when the heat is serious and provide them with about 4 inches (10 cm.) of organic mulch to help cool soil and even out soil moisture.